 You participate in course-related discussions, complete readings, submit assignments and communicate with your classmates and the course instructor online, within our current learning management system (LMS), LEARN.
 You will follow an instructional schedule (adhere to due dates, etc.) but work on activities during times that accommodate your personal schedule.
 You might be required to participate in online chats or discussions at specific times throughout the course.
 This type of delivery is a reasonable option for students who wish to access courses from remote locations.

 Students who register for on-line courses should have regular, reliable access to a high-speed internet connection.
 On-line courses are offered in 8-week sessions during most terms.

 - Note: Not all classes are available in all formats.
 Not all courses are offered every term.
 See the program brochure for current course offerings and delivery schedules.

-Refer to the CAE brochure 2013-14 at www.rrc.ca/CAE for all dates, times, and delivery formats offered this year.
+Refer to the CAE Schedule of Course Offerings at www.rrc.ca/CAE for all dates, times, and delivery formats offered this year.